 I love listening to and reading stories about my ancestors.
 And I’m very grateful that my grandparents are still here to remind me of the way things used to be—I wouldn’t be the person I am without these two amazing people in my life.
 So I raise my drumstick to you, Grandma and Grandpa—happy 60th anniversary!
 Thank you such much for all your wisdom, love, care, kindness, discipline, fun times and respect.
 But most importantly, thank you for showing me (and the rest of the world) what it means to be a true partnership and how to have a long and happy marriage—you two are role models!
 I love you!

-Place chicken pieces in skillet skin-side down (they can be near each other, but shouldn’t overlap) and turn heat down to medium.
-Fry on one side until golden brown (10-15 minutes), then turn with tongs and fry other side until golden brown.
+Place chicken pieces in the skillet skin-side down (they can be near each other, but shouldn’t overlap) and turn heat down to medium and cover the skillet.
+Fry on one side until golden brown (10-15 minutes), then remove the lid, turn the chicken with tongs, and fry other side 10 more minutes or until golden brown.

 Stick an instant read thermometer in the largest piece, and check that it’s 165°F. If not, continue to cook for a couple more minutes.